harshita-chaudhary/smoking_detection/README.md

 Testing multiple videos:
 1. Place the videos to be tested in data/check folder under smoking and non-smoking directories.
 This is done to ensure that we remember which class the testing video belongs to.

-2. Set the model weights in ‘validate_rnn_modified.py’ file to point to the corresponding saved model in data/checkpoints directory.
+2. Set the model weights in ‘validate_rnn_modified.py’ file to point to the corresponding saved model in data/checkpoints directory or the downloaded model.

 3. Run ‘validate_rnn_modified.py’ to classify the videos using the LSTM model.
 This generates a plot for each video with x-axis as the frame number and y-axis as the corresponding generated label.
 Since the videos used for testing are clipped videos and contain smoking or non-smoking action in entirety, the graph shows a straight line at either 0 or 1.
 1 denotes smoking and 0 denotes non-smoking.